Central Elementary School

 Central Elementary School is ranked within the bottom 50% of all 998 schools in Arkansas (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

-The diversity score of Central Elementary School is 0.59, which is more than the diversity score at state average of 0.58.
+The diversity score of Central Elementary School is 0.56, which is less than the diversity score at state average of 0.59.
 The school's diversity has stayed relatively flat over five school years.

 State Level (AR)